DRAGON'S LAIR / SPACE ACE MONITOR TO TV SWAP

 Written by Hans Eilers - 18 February 2005

-This article was written at a time when it was a simple matter to run to the nearest store and pick up a glass CRT television set.
-All of the following concepts are still valid and arguably superior to the use of a RGB monitor, but the tone of ease, convenience and abundance (regarding new TV availability) with which this guide was written is now outdated.
-That being said, it might still be easier to find a 19-inch TV these days than a new monitor.
+This article was written at a time when it was a simple matter to run to the nearest store and pick up a glass CRT television.
+All of the following concepts are still valid and arguably superior to the use of an RGB monitor, but the tone of ease, convenience and abundance (regarding new TV availability) with which this guide was written is now outdated.
+That being said, it might still be easier to find a 19-inch CRT TV these days than a new monitor.

 Let me begin this tutorial by saying that replacing the monitor with a TV in my Dragon's Lair was the easiest, most economical solution, providing an excellent picture with no modifications and no additional hardware.
-As original Electrohome G07 or Wells Gardner WG4900 monitors with little or no burn-in are getting scarce, finding a suitable replacement presents a challenge.
-A new RGB monitor is at least $199 and needs an NTSC to RGB conversion solution, which often times requires hacks.
-The overall cost of a compatible TV is about $99 (new in 2005. $1 to $20 used at a thrift store in 2016).
-TVs accept NTSC signals natively, and thus a conversion card is not needed.
+As original Electrohome G07 or Wells-Gardner WG4900 monitors with little or no burn-in are getting scarce, finding a suitable replacement presents a challenge.
+A new RGB monitor is expensive and needs an NTSC to RGB conversion solution, which often times requires hacks.
+A compatible TV ($1 to $20 used at a thrift store in recent years) accepts NTSC signals natively, and thus a conversion card is not needed.
 I'll leave the debate about the originality and value of this solution to the D-L-P Message Board.

 The TV model used most for this conversion is the Symphonic ST419D (made by Funai).
 It has also been marketed as a Sylvania or Funai TV.
 This set has 2 crucial features that make it the best choice.
 First, this model remembers that it was powered on when it gets unplugged during use, and it will automatically power on again when it is plugged back in.
 It also remembers the channel or input setting when plugged back in.
 These 2 features make it most like an arcade monitor because it just powers up and works.
 If you use a TV without these features, you'll need to manually turn it on and/or adjust the source input with the remote control each time.